sashalex007/Bell-GigaHub-WiFi-scheduler/README.md

 # Bell Giga Hub Wi-Fi Scheduler

 This is an automated Python script that uses Playwright to log into a Bell Giga Hub modem's web administration page and turn the Wi-Fi ON and OFF at scheduled times.
-The script works by disabling all available Wi-Fi bands.
-This script should be run on a machine with a direct ethernet connection.
+The script works by disabling all available Wi-Fi bands and should only be run on a machine with a direct ethernet connection.

 The script is designed to be resilient, automatically retrying failed jobs until they succeed.